-Is there a Didi stock price?
-Not right now.
-However, there is a rumor of a Didi IPO coming.
+What is Didi’s stock price, and are they publicly traded?
+Investors cannot purchase shares of Didi because they are a private company.
 Rideshare companies have been on the rise for quite some time.
-Uber and Lyft have fairly done well on the market.
+Uber (NYSE: UBER) and Lyft (NASDAQ: LYFT) have done fairly well on the market.
 Which is tempting to other companies looking to go public.
 How would it hurt Uber or Lyft?
 Or is there room on the market for more rideshare stocks?

 China’s leading ride-hailing firm Didi Chuxing is planning to enter Europe according to several reports published recently.
 The company is trying to reach lucrative markets like Europe before its highly anticipated initial public offering (IPO).
 It’s reportedly planning to introduce its ride-sharing service in Germany, France, and the U.K.